 Washington, DC - Congresswoman Barbara Comstock (VA-10) announced today that her office is accepting applications for the summer 2018 session of the 10th Congressional District Young Women Leadership Program.
 This program provides young women enrolled in middle school and high school the opportunity to meet and interact with women in leadership positions in government, medicine, technology, ph

-Washington, DC – Congresswoman Barbara Comstock (R-VA) released the following statement after the announcement that repairs for Arlington Memorial Bridge will be fully funded:
+Washington, D.C. – Congresswoman Barbara Comstock (R-VA) released the following statement on the passing of former First Lady Barbara Bush:

 In The News

 Loudoun County Sheriff Mike Chapman is sending a warning to Loudoun residents after recent findings of the presence of a deadly synthetic opioid in three county overdose cases.

 Yuu may read the whole story at the Loudoun Tribune here.

 Congresswoman Barbara Comstock visited the Winchester Police Department on August 9, 2017 and presented a flag to the family of Stephen P. Lewis.
 Lewis was a Master Patrol Officer and 35-year veteran of the Winchester Police Department who lost his battle with cancer in January 2017.
 The flag presented to his family was flown in Stephen’s honor at the Virginia Capitol Building in Richmond.

 The town hall sign-up has closed.
 If you registered, please expect a telephone call from our office at approximitley 7:30pm.

 Registration for tonight's telephone town hall has closed.

 Congresswoman Barbara Comstock (VA-10) announced today that her office is accepting applications for the summer 2017 session of the 10th Congressional District Young Women Leadership Program.